aphil311/cos126-final-connect-four-ai/readme.txt

 - https://docs.oracle.com/javafx/2/get_started/hello_world.htm
 - https://docs.oracle.com/javase/8/javafx/api/index.html

 Remember that you should *ALSO* be citing every resource that informed your code at/near the line(s) of code that it informed.

 Did you receive help from classmates, past COS 126 students, or anyone else?
 If so, please list their names.  ("A Sunday lab TA" or "Office hours on Thursday" is ok if you don't know their name.)
-Yes or no?

-No
+No.

 Did you encounter any serious problems?
 If so, please describe.

-Yes or no?
+No.